 The proposed bill would amend current Arizona statutes to require the Arizona Department of Education (ADE) to conduct an annual comprehensive study on teacher retention rates in school districts and charter schools.
 This study would include detailed data on certificated and non-certificated teachers, their teaching assignments, locations, years of experience, and demographic segments.
 Additionally, the bill mandates the analysis of vacant teaching positions and the effectiveness of teacher preparation programs.
-The ADE would also be required to submit the study results and recommendations to state leadership and maintain a publicly accessible dashboard with the findings.
+The ADE would also be required to submit the study results and recommendations to state leadership and maintain a publicly accessible dashboard with the compiled data.

 House Engrossed Version: 15-189.05, 15-501.02, 15-903, 15-501.01, 15-183